 MAJOR RELIGIONS: The majority of the population is Sunni Muslim, with a small population of Shiites.

-WHAT IT MEANS TO BE A CHRISTIAN IN SAUDI ARABIA: Saudi Arabia is one of the world’s worst persecutors of Christians.
+WHAT IT MEANS TO BE A CHRISTIAN IN SAUDI ARABIA: Saudi Arabia is one of the world’s most restricted and difficult environments for Christians, especially those who convert from Islam.
 Non-Muslims cannot be granted Saudi citizenship, and non-Islamic places of worship are not permitted.
 One church is allowed, but it is exclusively for foreigners.
 Christians are more likely to be killed by a family member than to be imprisoned.

-ACCESS TO BIBLES: It is illegal to possess a Bible, and the risk of being caught with one deters most believers from trying to obtain a printed copy.
-However, many Saudis are accessing the Scriptures online and through various technologies.
+ACCESS TO BIBLES: It is illegal to possess a Bible.
+However, some Saudi converts are willing to take the risk of owning one.
+Many Saudis are accessing the Scriptures online and through various technologies.